Gundersen emphasizes early scheduling of annual exams for children in sports

 Everyone agrees, summer goes by way too fast.
 In our part of the country, these precious warm days are spent squeezing in family vacations, outdoor activities and watching the kids play ball.
 Then all of a sudden, September approaches and it’s time to think about school once again, which might include getting kids in for sports physical exams so they can participate in school athletics.

-While most school-aged children need a sports physical exam every two years to participate in athletics, Greg Tjossem, MD, a family medicine physician at Gundersen La Crescent Clinic, says it should not replace a more comprehensive physical examination.
+While most school-aged children need a sports physical exam every two years to participate in athletics, Mike Kalinosky, DO, a family medicine physician at Gundersen Viroqua Clinic, says it should not replace a more comprehensive physical examination.

-“No matter what age your child is, a yearly physical exam by your family’s healthcare provider is an important part of your child’s health,” said Dr. Tjossem.
-“The annual exam gives providers the opportunity to give the child a thorough physical exam including height, weight, vital functions and updating immunization records, and to address important questions, especially with teenagers, including drinking, smoking, sexual activity and any family issues.”
+“No matter what age your child is, a yearly physical exam by your family’s healthcare provider is an important part of your child’s health,” said Kalinosky.
+“The annual exam gives providers the opportunity to give the child a thorough physical exam including height, weight, vital functions and updating immunization records and to address important questions, especially with teenagers, including drinking, smoking, sexual activity and any family issues.”

 People are also reading…

-“Having a long-term history with a child gives the provider the awareness of the child’s progress and development over time,” Dr. Tjossem said.
+“Having a long-term history with a child gives the provider the awareness of the child’s progress and development over time,” Kalinosky said.
 “This helps the provider detect emerging problems, as well as being informed by the detail of the patient’s history.”

 “The closer we get to the start of the school year, the tougher it is in to get an appointment for your child’s exam.
-The sooner you schedule your appointment, the better the chance you can get a time that works best for you and your child,” advises Dr. Tjossem.
+The sooner you schedule your appointment, the better the chance you can get a time that works best for you and your child,” advises Kalinosky.

-For more information or to schedule an appointment, contact your primary care provider or call the Gundersen La Crescent Clinic at (507) 895-6610.
+For more information or to schedule an appointment, contact your primary care provider or call the Gundersen Viroqua Clinic at 608-637-3195.